 What is a Campus Security Authority (CSA)?

 Campus Security Authorities are responsible for the intake of information regarding incidents of crimes that have been reported to them.
 This information is then compiled by the institution and reflected in the University of Georgia’s disclosure of crime statistics.
 Although the University of Georgia has a police department on campus, a student who is the victim of a crime may be more likely to reach out to a trusted official before the police department.
-Therefore, the Clery Act requires all institutions to collect crimes from a variety of individuals.

 Will reporting a crime or incident to a CSA mean the police will get involved?